For today's bento I packed some of the Chinese Savory Pancakes that I made yesterday.…

 - Soak lap cheong in hot water for 10 minutes.
 Remove casing, then slice thinly at a diagonal.

 - Combine dark soy sauce, soy sauce, and fish sauce in a small bowl.

 - In a large non-stick pan, heat vegetable oil.
 Fry lap cheong for about 2 minutes until lightly brown.
 Add minced garlic and fry for 30 seconds.
-Add shrimps and continue to fry for 2 to 3 minutes until shrimps curl and turn pink.
+Add shrimp and continue to fry for 2 to 3 minutes until shrimps curl and turn pink.
 Stir in chili paste/sambal/gochujang.

 - Add koay teow, soy sauce mixture, and ground pepper.
 Stir to get everything well mixed and coated with sauce.
 This should take about 2 minutes.